Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights

-The Kansas City Chiefs (2-3) are 6.5-point favorites heading into their matchup on Sunday, October 17, 2021 against the Washington Football Team (2-3).
-The total is 55.5 points for this matchup.
+The Kansas City Chiefs (2-3) are one-touchdown favorites on Sunday, October 17, 2021 against the Washington Football Team (2-3).
+An over/under of 55 is set in the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.